 Members of the Methodist Church work closely with Year 4 pupils each year.
 The 'Godly Play' sessions include visits to the Methodist Church and workshop sessions in school.
 The sessions are very lively and engaging and encourage children to explore their values and beliefs.
 Below are some of the photographs from a 'Godly Play' session at the Methodist Church, when children found out about all the different jobs undertaken by Reverend Frank.
 Then, the children learned about all the different and important features in the church and took part in a quiz!

 Click on the first image below to browse through our carousel of photographs.

-News from our 'Road Trip USA' Creative Learning Project
+News from our 'Road Trip' Creative Learning Project